 Data cleaning involves removal of redundant data or that data which no longer holds any value to be further used.

 Data product is the final output that is a result of all the above steps.
 The computer produces this after analysis and processing, while a user sees this as the derived, final view.

 Data merging can also be termed as data integration.
 The basic process involves merging or combining the data residing in two different sources (such as software) and to create a unified view for the user.
 Importing data from one system to another is another process explaining data merge.

 An example could be two companies partnering with each other and in turn wanting to merge their databases.
 In this case, it is next to impossible to do so individually.
 Here’s where a software with good import options seems mandatory.

 How Infomaze can serve you:

 Data is the foundation of any business.
-Utmost care is take to have it backed up, so no data is lost at any point of time.
+Utmost care must be taken to have it backed up, so data loss will never be a permanent issue.
 Be it any process, data access is again mandatory to carry out the task.
 A company must also have data that can be set and accessed from newer technologies as it advances.
 Given years of experience, Infomaze makes data migration, analysis and merge quick and easy, and ensures optimal benefits – all at a reasonable price.
 Contact us here for more details.